- Pennsylvania is home to more than 1 million small businesses, which employ 2.5 million people.

 Proximity to large markets

-Not only is Pennsylvania home to Philadelphia, a large city with a reasonable cost of living, it's also located in the same geographical neighborhood as some of the biggest cities on the East Coast.
-This makes establishing business connections, bringing in potential investors, and accessing other nearby large markets far easier for Pennsylvania's entrepreneurs.
+Not only is Pennsylvania home to Philadelphia, a large city with a reasonable cost of living, but it's also located in the same geographical neighborhood as some of the biggest cities on the East Coast.
+This makes establishing business connections, bringing in potential investors, and accessing other large markets far easier for Pennsylvania's entrepreneurs.

 Manageable tax rates